hadht/EasySampleSizeCalculation/README.md

 HTML Interface of the software is on Website: <http://www.est.ufmg.br/~thiagords/ESSP.htm>.

-We are fascinated by sample size calculation techniques!
+Sample size calculation techniques are fascinated!